-More importantly, the game is still scheduled to release this holiday season — and we wouldn’t be surprised to see it as a launch title for the Xbox Series X. Players who aren’t ready to jump into the next generation can still get their hands on Halo Infinite, but we have to imagine that the graphics will take a pretty substantial hit.
-Regardless, fans of the series will be glad to see Master Chief’s familiar face come this December.
+Unfortunately, the game has been postponed until some time in 2021 and will no longer be a launch title for the Xbox Series X. Players who aren’t ready to jump into the next generation can still get their hands on Halo Infinite, but we have to imagine that the graphics will take a pretty substantial hit.
+Regardless, fans of the series will be glad to see Master Chief’s familiar face again in 2021.
 Pre-orders are not yet active, however, there are a bunch of trailers and additional content over on the Halo Infinite website.

 Vampire: The Masquerade — Bloodlines 2

 The long-awaited sequel to the 2004 cult classic, Bloodlines 2 brings the action to the dark and terrifying streets of Seattle.
 Here, players will join one of several alliances, each with their own storylines to unravel and characters to interact with.
 Written by the same folks who brought us the original, we’d expect nothing less than a gruesome, horrifying take on the vampire game genre.

 Combining two of the biggest brands in the world seems like a no-brainer.
 Lego games are notoriously popular with all types of gamers, and Star Wars is one of the largest multi-media franchises in existence.
 The Skywalker Saga will let fans relive all nine feature films, giving them the ability to take part in some podracing while playing through The Phantom Menace, or facing off against Kylo Ren in The Force Awakens.